luddites-me/client-sdk/README.md

 Clone the repo and run `yarn` to install.

+### Running Tests

+`yarn test`

 ### `package.json` scripts

-`npm beautify`
+`yarn beautify`
 - Perform aesthetic operations to make the project files easier to navigate and read.

-`npm build`
+`yarn build`
 - Builds and bundles the project.

-`npm build:dev`
+`yarn build:dev`
-- Build the project with source maps for easier development
+- Build the project with source maps for easier development.

+`yarn build:prod`
+- Builds and minifies the project for distribution.

-`npm bundle`
+`yarn bundle`
 - Bundles the project.

-`npm clean`
+`yarn clean`
 - Removes build artifacts.

-`npm docs`
+`yarn docs`
 - Generates documentation from typescript code.

+`yarn docs:sync-build-scripts`
+- Updates the project README.md with the scriptsDocumentation information from package.json.

-`npm generate:exports`
+`yarn generate:exports`
 - Exports SDK functions to a top-level index.ts file in the src directory.

-`npm lint`
+`yarn lint`
 - Lints the codebase.

-`npm test`
+`yarn test`
 - Runs tests and calculates test coverage.

-### Running Tests

-`yarn test`